okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 	- To ensure orderly execution -> `Synchronization` and `Communication`
 	- `Virtual memory` allows execution of processes not completely in memory
 	- Also need mechanisms for `Security and Protection`

+**Process Management**
+- `The fundamental task`
+- OS must...
+	- Allocate resources to processes and protect the resources of each process from others
+	- Interleave the execution of multiple processes
+	- Enable proc. to share and exchange info
+	- Enable sync. among processes